Letters From a Conservative Farmer — A New Series

-Some readers may remember National Review back in the days when William Buckley edited it and its composition was markedly different from what it is today -- all politics all the time.
+Some readers may remember National Review back in the days when William Buckley edited it.
+Its composition was markedly different from what it is today — all politics all the time.
 Buckley had room for a cookery column by Nika Hazelton, a countryside column by Bill Rickenbacker, and other excursions outside the realm of politics, because he believed that being conservative meant much more than a mere political allegiance.
 A conservative should be interested in as much of life as he can apprehend.

 These letters, unpretentious essays, are offered in that spirit.
 They also have a didactic purpose, because I fear that conservatives are not as well informed about what goes on in the countryside these days, ignorant of the forces that are seeking to mold the countryside to their designs.

 We have been farmers (of a sort, as you shall learn) since 1962, first in Vermont, then for thirty years on Cape Breton Island in Nova Scotia, and now in the Champlain Valley in New York.
 These essays are based on our experiences of the last forty-eight years, as well as some earlier ones of mine.

 (I learn a conservative moral lesson and unconsciously assimilate a conservative ideal.)

 When I was in my fourteenth year, in the spring of 1947, we moved to a small saltbox house in what was then rolling farm country in central New Jersey, to an area called Waln’s Mill, and there I lived, when I was not away at school, for nearly the whole of the next four years.